SESYNC-ci/netlogo-programming-lesson/docs/_slides/environment.md

 ### Movement costs energy

-Next, let`s make the movement of turtles use up some of the turtle`s energy.
+Next, let's make the movement of turtles use up some of the turtle's energy.

-Rewrite move-turtles as follows:
+Rewrite `move-turtles` as follows:

 ~~~
 to move-turtles